Skip to main content

 • finalization depends on proving that records were not altered after the fact

 Commitments can strengthen integrity and support future dispute resolution, but they do not by themselves prove that the committed data is true.
-They solve one part of the problem: the stability of evidence over time.

 Hybrid Architectures